Collect logs from Microsoft SQL Server

 -

-If you chose File as the audit destination, check that SQL Server created the file and writes new logs when meeting the audit criteria.
-Check NTFS permissions and ensure the SQL Server user can write to the destination path if you do not see the file.
+If you chose File as the audit destination, verify that SQL Server created the file and writes new logs when the audit criteria are met.
+If you do not see the file, check NTFS permissions and ensure the SQL Server user can write to the destination path.

 - Windows Event Log